Last updated: March 28th, 2023

 Through experiences and activities, campers are taught to be independent, gain self-confidence and resilience while also becoming more mature and increasing leadership skills.
 This is all done in a welcoming and supportive environment surrounded by experienced camp counselors.
 Their staff is well-trained and hired from different areas to ensure your child is surrounded by the best mentors available.

-Camp Champions hosts multiple camp sessions that last between one week, two weeks, three weeks, and up to 6 weeks.
+Camp Champions hosts multiple camp sessions that last between 7 days, 14, days and 21 days.
 There are different start dates each month that run throughout the entire summer.

 The longstanding Vista Camps have been creating cherished summer memories since 1921!
 Vista Camps offers two separate campgrounds in Texas Hill County: Camp Rio Vista for boys and Camp Sierra Vista for girls.
 Campers ages 6-16 can spend one, two, three, or four weeks.